-NEOCANDO, Northeast Ohio Community and Neighborhood Data for Organizing, is a suite of innovative data tools of the Center on Urban Poverty and Community Development (the Poverty Center), a research institute housed at Case Western Reserve University's Jack, Joseph and Morton Mandel School of Applied Social Sciences.
+NEOCANDO, Northeast Ohio Community and Neighborhood Data for Organizing, is a suite of innovative data tools of the Center on Poverty and Community Development (the Poverty Center), a research institute housed at Case Western Reserve University's Jack, Joseph and Morton Mandel School of Applied Social Sciences.
 These data tools stem from 30 years of research, compiling, and linking administrative data to help devise and evaluate social policy.

 We believe data is most impactful when it's in the hands of the local community.
 Because of this mission, we bring indicators from our integrated data systems to the public-facing NEOCANDO suite of tools.
 Here, academic researchers, community and economic development professionals, public officials, neighborhood activists, business leaders, and concerned citizens of all types can easily use these tools to explore aspects of the area such as population trends, poverty, employment, educational attainment, housing, and crime.